ImbalanceGaming/laravel-angular-base/README.md

 # Laravel Base Project

 ## Description
-Base setup for projects Laravel projects
+Base setup for projects using Laravel.

 Make sure not to use this base project directly instead follow the instructions at [this page](https://help.github.com/articles/duplicating-a-repository/).
 This will create a duplicate of this repo in a new repo that wont effect this repo.